Best Online MBA in Accounting Programs

 What are the typical admissions requirements for an online MBA in accounting?

 Most online MBA accounting programs follow a similar admissions process.
-However, requirements such as GPA thresholds and application deadlines can vary, so always check with individual schools for updates on criteria specifics.
-Typical admissions requirements include the following:
+However, requirements such as GPA thresholds and application deadlines can vary, so always check with individual schools for updates on admission criteria specifics.
+Typical admissions requirements include:

-• Official academic transcripts verifying successful reception of an accredited bachelor’s degree with a competitive GPA.
-Some schools want a business degree.
+• Official academic transcripts verifying completion of an accredited bachelor’s degree program with a competitive GPA.
+Some schools require a business-related bachelor’s degree.

 • A current resume listing relevant professional experience.
-Some specify explicit business or management experience.
+Some require specific business and/or management experience.

 • Recent GMAT scores.
-Some programs forego this; others offer waivers.
+Some programs forego this while others offer waivers.

-• Course prerequisites for non-business majors, usually accounting and statistics.
+• Course prerequisites for non-business majors, usually in the subjects of accounting and statistics.
 This is not a universal requirement.

 Are there quality online accounting MBA programs that don’t require the GMAT?

-Plenty of reputable and accredited schools don’t ask for GMAT results, including some of the best online MBA in accounting programs profiled above along with the programs at Colorado State, Maryville University, and Ohio University.
-If you’re concerned that the GMAT might make admission difficult for you, plenty of online MBA accounting programs do not require it.
+Plenty of reputable and accredited schools, including some of the best online MBA in accounting programs profiled above, do not require GMAT scores for admissions.
+Other programs with no GMAT requirements include Colorado State, Maryville University, and Ohio University.

 How long will it take to finish my MBA in accounting online?

-Time to completion largely depends on your situation.
+Time to completion largely depends on your particular program and personal situation.
 Most online MBA accounting programs accommodate a variety of circumstances and desired timeframes.
-Accelerated or intensive programs like those at La Salle, Fitchburg State, and the University of Southern Indiana graduate students in just over a year (i.e., 12-16 months on average).
+Accelerated and intensive programs, like those at La Salle, Fitchburg State, and the University of Southern Indiana, graduate students in just over a year (i.e., 12-16 months on average).
 Other programs adopt a slower pace for busier learners and working professionals.
 For example, students in programs at the University of Denver and the University of West Florida usually finish in about 2 years.

 Can I earn my MBA in accounting 100% online or do I need to go to campus?

-Many online MBA accounting programs deliver all coursework experiences entirely online and most do not require any in-person components.
-Some offer optional hybrid elements for learners wanting hands-on work.
-Others require brief in-person sessions either at the beginning or the end of study (e.g., orientation sessions).
-For the most part, you will need to visit campus.
+Many online MBA accounting programs deliver all coursework entirely online with no in-person components whatsoever.
+Some offer optional hybrid formats to learners wanting hands-on experience.
+Others require brief in-person sessions either at the beginning or the end of study.

 What’s the difference between an MBA in accounting and a master’s in accounting?

 Does a master’s in accounting sound like the better choice for you?
-If so, check out our complete guide to online master’s degrees in accounting.
+If so, check out OMD’s guide to online master’s degrees in accounting.